 The negotiators identify key issues for their countries and groups that will be discussed at the session, and discuss how they can help the rest of their group influence negotiating outcomes.
 To expand the expertise available, key representatives from other important ministries who have participated in the Regional Workshops are also invited to these Pre-COP workshops.

-In 2016, the pre-COP workshop is scheduled to take place on 5 November prior to the opening of COP22 in Marrakech.
+In 2017, the pre-COP workshop is scheduled to take place on 4 November prior to the opening of COP23 in Bonn.

 The training and support programme also offers bursaries that support junior negotiators in becoming subject specialists.
 These bursaries have helped selected junior negotiators from countries such as Sudan, Tanzania, Mali, Lesotho, Ethiopia, Gambia, Malawi and Nepal attend the UNFCCC negotiations, and helped them become experts in the negotiating process.